Rudy Lai

 Costs

-Ford uses AI algorithms and neural networks to detect defects in car components, such as wrinkles in seats, minimizing recalls and improving manufacturing quality.
-[1][2][3]
+Ford uses AI-powered computer vision and neural networks to detect manufacturing defects such as wrinkles in car seats, minimizing recalls and ensuring higher quality standards on the production line.
+[1][2]

 Timeline